 ‘The cost for physical copies of these books is considerable and their lifespan limited, an ideal market for a subscription service.
 The idea of users then using collaborative learning and sharing reading lists makes this a complete experience for students, far superior then buying or borrowing a physical textbook.’

-Our Small Business Grants scheme is sponsored by Worldpay, Travelers, Funding Options, Sage, Salesforce, Opus Energy and Yell Business.
-These selected partners are specialists in the small business sector and are focused on offering products and services tailored for SMEs.
-For more information about what they can offer your business, please visit our sponsors page here.
+Our Small Business Grants scheme is sponsored by Worldpay, Salesforce, Opus Energy and Yell Business and Frontierpay.
+These partners are specialists in the small business sector and are focused on offering products and services tailored for SMEs.